 More than half of the population in the Central African Republic needs humanitarian assistance.
 Interlinked and complex crises in the Lake Chad region (bordering Cameroon, Chad, Niger and Nigeria) are giving rise to numerous humanitarian needs.

 Ethiopia is afflicted by overlapping crises, giving rise to widespread humanitarian needs.
 Due to the ongoing conflict in Tigray, it is estimated that thousands of people have died and several hundreds of thousands have been forced from their homes.

 Insecurity and recurrent weather extremes are eroding the ability of fragile communities in Somalia to recover.

 For decades, people in the Democratic Republic of the Congo have had to escape conflict.
 Humanitarian needs in the country are among the highest in the world.

-Uganda hosts the largest number of refugees in the continent, the majority of whom are from South Sudan or the Democratic Republic of Congo.
+Uganda hosts the largest number of refugees in the continent, the majority of whom are from South Sudan or the Democratic Republic of the Congo.
 While Uganda has an open refugee policy, the arrival of so many refugees since 2017 has created great humanitarian needs and required increased provision of basic services for both refugees and host communities.

-Efforts are made to use different aid instruments that promote the link between short-term humanitarian aid, which can only address the consequences of a crisis, and building synergies with development and peace actions that tackle the root causes of crises.
+Efforts are made to use different aid instruments that promote the link between short-term humanitarian aid, which can only address the consequences of a crisis, and building synergies with development and peace action that tackle the root causes of crises.